What you will do

 - The class will take place in my studio within the heart of Shoreditch.

-- Over the two and half hours I will do a thorough check of the pupils portfolio and edit down the content to 10-15 pages.
+- Over the two hours I will do a thorough check of the pupils portfolio and edit down the content to 10-15 pages.

 - I will also carefully look over any moving image work and do a thorough re-edit where necessary.